startergate/DoNote/README.md

 DoNote in the SPA<br />
 DoNote in the SPA(a.k.a.
 DoNote SPA Update) is full functional change after DoNote NG.<br />

+DoNote of Prediction<br />
+DoNote of Prediction is Auto-Completion function based on deep learning.<br />
+* The server of prediction feature will be seperated.
+* Front-End will use Ajax to communicate with prediction server.